A Driver-Vehicle Model for ADS Scenario-based Testing: Evaluation

 \subsection{Application (RQ3)}

 We run an in-depth case study to evaluate how the model performs in a real ADS testing environment and answer RQ3.
 We choose the cut-in lane change NHTSA scenario (\#18 in Table \ref{tab:scenarios}) to test an actual ADS software as the subject system.
-In this scenario, a vehicle changes lanes at a non-junction and merges closely in front of the Ego traveling in a adjacent lane in the same direction.
-After the maneuver, the lane-changing vehicle becomes the lead of the Ego.
-Cut-in maneuvers from other drivers pose challenges to the ADS, and if not handled properly can lead to crashes.
-In fact, this scenario accounts for 338\,000 crashes or 6.69\% of all the light-vehicle crashes in the NHTSA report~\cite{nhtsa:2007:crashtypology}.
-Avoiding or mitigating them is an important goal for any ADS development program.
+In this scenario, a vehicle changes lanes at a non-junction and merges closely in front of the ego traveling in a adjacent lane in the same direction.
+Cut-in maneuvers from other drivers pose challenges to the ADS and if not handled properly can lead to crashes.
+Thus, they represent an important test case.

-The goal of this test is to evaluate the ADS capabilities to handle cut-ins from other vehicles.
-Testers want to evaluate the impact of key vehicle interaction parameters, such as relative velocity and gap, on the likelihood and crash severity.
+\looseness=-1 The test aims to evaluate the impact of key vehicle interaction parameters, such as relative velocity and gap, on the likelihood and crash severity.
 The non-deterministic behavior of the subject ADS makes simulating this type of scenario challenging, however.
 Reaching the desired test parameter values while performing realistic vehicle interactions requires a reactive model, capable of adapting and re-planning trajectories as the scenario unfolds.

 The case study has an explorative nature, with the objective to generate practical insights of applying the SDV model to test a real ADS, including identifying potential limitations.